 I stopped by a new-to-me antique store in Burbank, Ohio called Rose & Thistle Antiques this week.
 It is in a great old building and was packed full of really neat stuff.
 Silverware, jewelry, furniture, crocks you name it.
 And the prices were very reasonable.

-Here is their website in case any of you Ohio gals want to visit them.
-This website is mostly for their yarn and wool farm, but it gives you the hours of their shop also.
 It is only about 1/4 mile off of 71 so if you're on your way to Cleveland or Columbus it's a quick stop (it's at the same exit as the Lodi Outlet Mall, just in the opposite direction).

 OK, enough about my new favorite (but not remotely close to my house) antique store, let me show you what I bought there.